LentnerStefan/vision-camera-plugin-frame-to-file/README.md

 # react-native-vision-camera-plugin-frame-to-file

-react-native-vision-camera frame processor to save a frame to a file
+A [react-native-vision-camera](https://github.com/mrousavy/react-native-vision-camera) frame processor to save a frame to a file.
+Can be used to send frames to a server performing some remote image processing.

 ## Installation